 Now, let’s take a quick look at the process of resizing a layer in Photoshop.
 It’s a simple and quick process.
 Even if you are new to Photoshop, it should be a cakewalk for you to understand the steps.

 Let’s get started….

-At the very beginning, choose a clear and crispy image to create a layer.
+At the very beginning, choose a clear and crisp image to create a layer.

 The first thing you should do after opening your image is- convert your image layer into a smart object.
 This will let you do non-destructive editing to the layer afterward as it stores all the source content of your image maintaining all the original characteristics.

-Now, you have to select the Free Transform tool in Photoshop to resize the layer.
-For that, go to Edit in the menu bar and then select Free Transform command.
+Make sure you are using the “Move Tool.”
+Now select the Free Transform tool in Photoshop to resize the layer.
+For that, go to Edit in the menu bar and then select the Free Transform command.